MartinTschendel/rotten-tomatoes1/README.md

 * runtime (mins) (retrieved on 2019-02-24)

 The html and ipynd files represent the status of this project.
 On 2019-02-26, I created the data frame with the above described information.

+On 2019-02-27, I got the idea that I can also scrape data directly from the page rottentomatoes.com, this section is quiet interesting in this regard： [Top 100 Movies of 2018](https://www.rottentomatoes.com/top/bestofrt/?year=2018)